sansarip/yet-another-clojure-web-app-template/README.md

 **What's Missing?**

 While this project claims to be a full-stack Clojure web app template, it lacks basic database configuration/support.
-If applicable, you'd have to add those libraries yourself based on what database backend you wish to support.
+If applicable, you'd have to add those libraries yourself based on what databases you wish to incorporate.

-**Why?**

-I made this template as the foundation for my personal website which serves mainly static content, hence why I didn't have a need to persist user data and didn't bake in database backend support.
+Now on to the good stuff...

 ## Development Mode